muzooka/api/readme.md

 * `links`: Collection of endpoints
 * - `videos`: Endpoint for artist videos
 * - `images`: Endpoint for images the artist have uploaded
-*  - `performances`: Endpoint for upcoming performances for the artist
+* - `performances`: Endpoint for upcoming performances for the artist (Not Implemented)
+* - `muzookaUrl`: The Artist page on Muzooka.com

 ### Example Response
 ```json